memari-majid/easy-local-rag/README.md

 Llama models, especially **Llama 3**, are advanced large language models developed by **Meta** for **Natural Language Processing (NLP)** tasks.
 These models are **open-weight** and **optimized** for various tasks, such as text generation, summarization, and question-answering. **Llama 3**, the latest iteration, offers enhanced capabilities in terms of speed, **efficiency**, and accuracy compared to its predecessors.
 However, each model size requires different amounts of memory (RAM), depending on the number of parameters.

-- **Llama 3 - 7B**: A **smaller** model with 7 billion parameters.
+- **Llama 3 - 7B**: The **smallest** model with 7 billion parameters.
 It is **efficient** and requires around **16 GB** of GPU memory to run smoothly.
 Suitable for tasks requiring less computational power while still maintaining strong language understanding capabilities.

 - **Llama 3 - 13B**: A **mid-size** model with 13 billion parameters.
 It strikes a **balance** between performance and efficiency and requires approximately **24 GB** of GPU memory, making it suitable for more complex tasks without the need for high-end hardware.